precious654/interior-consulant-master-challenge/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
 - What was your experience?
 It was a nice experience, I really learnt a lot.
 - What have you learned/improved?
 I learnt about SVG tag and how to use them, I improved my positioning skills, still working on making it better though.
-- Your wisdom? :) Read documents, seek help when you feel stuck, review codes and always work to improve, You will surprised at how little you know.
+- Your wisdom? :) Read documents, seek help when you feel stuck, review codes and always work to improve, You will be surprised at how little you know.

 ### Built With